We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 A tiller’s size refers to the cutting tines’ width and depth of penetration into the ground.
 As a general rule, the wider the tiller, the fewer passes users must make to till a desired area.
 The size of the tines determines the maximum depth a tiller can penetrate into the soil.
 Larger tines go deeper into the soil but tend to make these gardening tools more difficult to maneuver.

 An electric tiller’s maximum working depth typically falls between 6 and 8 inches, with greater depths more suitable for breaking ground.
-Small tillers for gardening typically operate at shallower depths more in line with seasonal loamy soil preparation and maintenance needs.
+Small tillers for gardening typically operate at shallower depths that are more in line with seasonal loamy soil preparation and maintenance needs.

 Power and Speed